thatgreyCat7777/Unreal-Fps-Movement/README.md

 ## 🙏 Acknowledgements

-* **CS50x:** "This project was completed as the final project for CS50x, Harvard University's introduction to the intellectual enterprises of computer science and the art of programming."
+* **[REDACTED: A certain online course]:** "This project was completed as the final project for [REDACTED: A certain online course], [REDACTED]"
 * **Resources:** Any specific tutorials, libraries, or individuals that greatly helped you.
     * Vs code unreal clangd extension (https://github.com/boocs/unreal-clangd) for helping me get intellisense working with unreal engine and vs code
-    * "Special thanks to pensivepanda5 for their valuable insights on project scope"
+    * "Special thanks to [Someone in the course] for their valuable insights on project scope"

 ---